mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

     say_hello('afternoon', 'friends')

+What happens when you try this

+    say_hello('afternoon')

+You must pass in two arguments because that is how you defined the function!

 Let's now give `people` a default value.
 In the example below, people will now have the value of `world` unless we explicitly specify otherwise.

     say_hello <- function(time, people='world'){